top of page

 • Must be attending a Canadian university.

-• Students who have won in a category in a previous year are not eligible to reenter in that category but can enter another category or the general poster category.
+• Students who have won in a category in a previous year are not eligible to reenter in that category but can enter another category or the general categories.

 • Graduate students wishing to enter the Graduate Oral Competition must be presenting at least 2 years of their own data (2 field seasons or laboratory equivalent as a graduate student).
 Students with less than 2 years of graduate data will only be considered for the Graduate Poster Competition.